Insecurity in Marrakech: revelations about the police operation

 Not a first

-The massive operation carried out by the authorities in Marrakech is not a first on a national scale. » Operations on the same scale have already been carried out this year in Fez, Salé, Tangier and Casablanca », says a source at the General Directorate of National Security (DGSN, Direction générale de la sûreté nationale).
+The massive operation carried out by the authorities in Marrakech is not a first on a national scale. « Operations of the same scale have already been carried out this year in Fez, Salé, Tangier and Casablanca”, says a source at the General Directorate of National Security (DGSN, Direction générale de la sûreté nationale).

-These operations are based not only on citizens’ reports, but also on « feedback on the increase in the number of people wanted for a particular type of crime.
+These operations are based not only on citizens’ reports, but also on « feedback on the increasing numbers of people wanted for a particular type of crime.
 Investigations are then carried out to find them and determine their whereabouts« , explains our contact.
 In the case of Marrakech, it was an increase in reports of « illegal drifting » and « dangerous driving » that tipped off the authorities.

 à lire aussi

-This is how the police operation to « clean up » the Ochre city of these practices was launched, under the joint command of the Public Security Directorate (in charge of road traffic in particular) and the Prefect of Police for Marrakech.
-Result: since the start of the operation, 415 vehicles have been impounded for dangerous driving, involving risky behaviors such as motorcycle wheelies or driving at high speed in pedestrian or tourist zones.
+The police operation to « clean up » the Ochre city was launched under the joint command of the Public Security Directorate (in charge of road traffic in particular) and the Prefect of Police for Marrakech.
+Since the start of the operation, 415 vehicles have been impounded for dangerous driving, involving risky behaviors such as motorcycle wheelies or driving at high speed in pedestrian or tourist zones.

 Expanded net

-But the effects of the Marrakech police operation don’t stop there.
+But the police operation doesn’t stop there.
 As part of a « strict application of the law« , says our source, the authorities have also decided to crack down on traffic offenses that could be described as less serious for public order.
-For example, 1,091 traffic offenses were recorded on the night of September 2nd to September 3rd, 570 of them were for not wearing a motorcycle helmet.
+For example, 1,091 traffic offenses were recorded on the night of September 2nd to September 3rd, with 570 of them for not wearing a motorcycle helmet.
 Motorcyclists’ failure to observe safety rules led to repeated impoundments of non-compliant or dangerous vehicles.
 In the first three days of the campaign alone, 326 motorcycles and tricycles were impounded.

 The fight against clandestine transport is also concerned, a phenomenon that has grown with the increasing demand for unregulated transport services.
 The authorities have opened criminal investigations against eight individuals suspected of engaging in this type of transport.